mstenta/syncr/README.md

     Should files be excluded from excludes.txt?
 [Y/n]: y Delete files from the destination if they are not in the source? [y/N]: n Run rsync as super user (sudo)? [y/N]: y
+    Do you want to save these settings to a .syncr file in the source directory for future use? [y/N]: y

+    Settings saved!

     The following rsync command will be executed: